-That's right—the annual event to honour achievements in film and television was traditionally held every January (these were the 2016 looks, in case you missed 'em).
-Now, the ceremony has leaped ahead to mid-December, before the Golden Globes, to mark the first event on the awards show calendar.
+That's right—the annual event to honour achievements in film and television was traditionally held every January.
+But this year, the ceremony has leaped ahead to mid-December, before the Golden Globes, to mark the first event on the awards show calendar.

 It's great news for us, because this beauty inspiration is perfect for the holiday party circuit!
 Here are all the looks from the night:

-What I like: Everything!
-Emma always nails it, but this look is truly one of her best (and in my opinion, the best of the night).
+Emma always nails it, but this look is truly one of her best.
 I love that she's back to being a vibrant redhead again, and the simple, straight, mid-length 'do adds just the right casual element to the black sequinned dress.
 Most of all, I adore this makeup, from the rich berry-red lipstick to the champagne shimmer shadow and smoked-out cat eyes.
-What I'd change: Nothing.

-What I like: Lily's Gothic glamour.
+Lily did Gothic glam, and I love it.
 The vampy burgundy lipstick and matching eyeshadow all the way around the eyes would be borderline scary on most people, but she makes them out-of-this-world gorgeous.
 It helps that the application is flawless—and that she has such naturally good skin and brows.
 With the high neckline of the dress, I'm glad she wore her hair in a loose, romantic updo.
-What I'd change: Nothing.
-(Her skin is perhaps a bit powdery in places, but I don't mind it.)
+Her skin is perhaps a bit powdery in places, but I don't mind it.

-What I like: Hailee's orangey-red lipstick and shimmering golden eyeshadow.
-Usually, she wears deeper, jewel-toned colours on her lids, so this combo feels warm and fresh.
+Usually, Hailee wears deeper, jewel-toned colours on her lids, so this combo of orangey-red lips and shimmering golden shadow feels warm and fresh.
 To define her eyes, she did a black liner flicks on the top, and a softer brown in the lower waterlines.
-I especially like the rounded shape of her lips!
-Wearing her hair back and off the face, sans jewellery, feels modern and clean.
-What I'd change: I do love her big brows, but they could be a tad more groomed with a brow mascara.
+Wearing her hair back and off the face, sans jewellery, makes it modern and clean.

-What I like: Amy's sparkly eyes.
-They're extra-defined here, with purple shadow, black liner and pearly highlighter at the inner corners, plus darkened (but still soft) brows.
+Amy emphasized her sparkly eyes with purple shadow, black liner and darkened (but still soft) brows.
 I also love her sheer, bubblegum pink lip gloss—anyone else ready for a lip gloss comeback?
 She looks adorably girly in the high, wavy ponytail.
-What I'd change: The heavy pink blush on one side!
-I really hope it's just the lighting.

-What I like: Leslie's fuchsia lipstick and orange dress combination.
-I love when people mix up their colours this way!
+Leslie's fuchsia lipstick and orange dress are such a fun colour combination!
 With those two bold shades going on, she wisely skipped heavy shadow and even blush, simply bringing out her eyes with defined lashes.
 Also notice her brows—they're thin, but she definitely made the most of them.
-What I'd change: Nothing.
-(The ponytail does seem a bit boring from this angle, but it works with the neckline and doesn't feel fussy.)

 Bryce Dallas Howard

-What I like: Bryce's pom-pom ponytail!
-It's aways a delight to spot one of those on the red carpet.
+You can't see it here, but Bryce did a fun pom-pom ponytail at the back.
+(It's aways a delight to spot one of those on the red carpet!)
 I love her new curtain bangs as well; they frame her face beautifully.
-We can't see much of her makeup, but the soft pinks are a good choice with the bright chartreuse dress.
-What I'd change: Her cheeks look powdery, but it might be the lighting.
+The soft copper shadow and nude lips are a good choice with the bright chartreuse dress.

-What I like: Sarah's fresh skin.
-She has come a long way from the over-bronzed, over-contoured looks of the past!
-The same applies in the eye makeup department; the sheer shadow and long lashes are a lighter touch compared to her usual dark, sparkly smokies.
-I suppose I can live witj these false lashes.
-What I'd change: The over-lined lips are too obvious, and although it's cute, I'm not crazy about the bobby pin hairstyle for a fancy red carpet event.
+Sarah has come a long way from the over-bronzed, over-contoured looks of the past!
+Her skin looks fresh, and the sheer shadow and long lashes are a lighter touch compared to her usual dark, sparkly smokies.
+I can live with the false lashes, but I'm not crazy about the bobby pin hairstyle for a fancy red carpet event.

-What I like: Allison's aqua smoky shadow, which matches her eye colour perfectly, and complements her intricate beaded dress.
+Allison's aqua smoky shadow matches her eye colour perfectly, and complements her intricate beaded dress.
 Worn under the lower lashes, the hue has enough depth that she doesn't need eyeliner—or false lashes.
 I like the strong, straight shape of her brows and the brushed-up texture.
-What I'd change: Her skin finish looks a bit heavy in the mid-face, and I think a flatter hairstyle might be better (this one emphasizes her long face shape).
+But I think a flatter hairstyle might be better (this one emphasizes her long face shape).

 Evan Rachel Wood

-What I like: Viola's wavy bob.
-This hairstyle is fabulous on her!
+Viola's wavy long bob hairstyle is fabulous on her!
 I also like her glossy pink lips and even the purple shadow, all the way up to the brows.
 Black shadow and liner closer to the lashes makes her eyes pop.
-What I'd change: The false lashes should be fluffier, and her brows could use more definition.
+The only things I'd change are the false lashes, which should be fluffier, and her brows, which could use more definition.

-What I like: Sarah's cool-toned, electric pink lipstick.
-It's not an easy shade to wear, but it really works with her skin tone—and brings the white dress to life.
+Sarah's cool-toned orchid pink lipstick is not an easy shade to wear, but it really works with her skin tone—and brings the white dress to life.
 I also like her deep side part and wavy short hair.
-Her dark, straight brows frame her face well.
-What I'd change: This high-contrast rooty blonde is so not my thing!
-I also think the black liner under her lashes drags her face down; it needs blending into the waterlines.
+Even the rooty blonde I feel is okay, because it matches her brows and eye colour.

-What I like: Kate's brown smoky eyes.
-Yes, they're always her go-to, but she made them a little more dramatic this time, applying the colour in a rounded, elongated shape and taking it underneath the eyes.
-I also appreciate the natural lashes, lips and brows.
-What I'd change: Besides the fact that she looks freshly injected, the contour is making her face seem dirty/muddy.
-While her hair did need to be up with these puffed sleeves, the long tendrils around her face have a "prom" vibe.
+Yes, brown smoky eyes are always Kate's go-to, but she made them a little more dramatic this time, applying the colour in an elongated shape and taking it underneath the eyes.
+I also appreciate the pink lipstick and natural lashes.
+The hairstyle has a slight "prom" vibe, though, what with the volume at the top and the long tendrils around her face.

-What I like: Ariel's skin is absolutely gorgeous.
+Ariel's skin is absolutely gorgeous.
 The pink lipstick and matching blush are super-pretty on her, and I actually like the graphic black eyeliner—at least what we can see of it.
-What I'd change: The bangs!
-With the rounded sides, they just don't work on her face shape at all.
-(Plus, they hide her good brows and the cool liner.)
+But these bangs need to go.
+With the rounded sides, they just don't work on her face shape.
 The top knot makes her like a Flintstone, not a sophisticated starlet!